boraone/coas/README.md

     $description = $response->RESPONSE->RESPONSEPARAMETERS->STATUS_DESCRIPTION;

 Methods:
-All methods as defined in the original TCU document API;
+All methods as defined in the original TCU document API